-As the festive season blooms in full swing, we’re getting ready to dive into all the Christmas content available to stream on Disney+.
+As the festive season is in full swing, we’re diving into all the Christmas content available to stream on Disney+

 When we think of Christmas, we think of the Home Alone movies, so here are 10 times these classic films left us in absolute stitches.
 Movie marathon, anyone?